emqx/cloud-docs/en_US/create/serverless.md

 ::: warning

 - The deployment will be stopped if there are no active client connections for 30 consecutive days.
 To continue using it, please manually enable it in the console.
-- If the deployment remains inactive for 30 days after being stopped, it will be deleted.
+- If the deployment remains inactive for 30 days after being stopped, it would be deleted.

 :::